 Depending on your specific needs, support available may include some of the following:

-- The University wishes to offer all full-time undergraduate and postgraduate students with disabilities and/or complex personal care needs appropriate accommodation.
+- We aim to offer all full time undergraduate and postgraduate students with disabilities and/or complex personal care needs appropriate accommodation.

 - Helping you to get access to learning and teaching materials.

 - A selection of free tools, apps and software that can save you time, make it easier to access study material and increase your productivity.

 - Support to help you to manage your own learning.

 - A specialist note-taker to accompany you to lectures and take notes for you.